bcii/bcii.github.io/index.md

 <strong>Welcome to bcii</strong>

-Webdesign, OnlineShops, eCommerce
+Webdesign, OnlineShops, eCommerce,

 Themes, Hosting, Apps, Open Source,

 Domains, Social Networking Software,

-Search Engine Optimization SEO
+Search Engine Optimization SEO,

-Social Media Optimization SMO
+Social Media Optimization SMO,

-News Media Optimization NMO
+News Media Optimization NMO,

 Teaching Of Technology

 ### <strong>Theme: bcii one 1.0.1</strong>
-If You like our theme use it for free
+If You like our site use the theme for free.

-View source with Ctrl+U and copy/paste it
+View source with Ctrl+U and copy/paste it☺

 ### <strong>Contact us</strong>
 If You use a mobile device <a href="tel:31644413707"><strong>Call</strong></a>